rinne/node-scalariq/README.md

     (e.g., for periodic automation adjustments), best practice involves compiling the expression client-side and transmitting the serialized tree via API to the server.
+- As any sharp sharp-minded reader already noticed, any expression that does not retrieve data with external functions always reduces to the same scalar and can therefore be optimized into one constant operation.

 ## Language Features